Akhathuto/uTrends/README.md

 ### About Edgtec

-uTrend is a flagship product developed and maintained by **Edgtec**, a company dedicated to building cutting-edge AI solutions that empower creators and businesses.
+uTrends is a flagship product developed and maintained by **Edgtec**, a company dedicated to building cutting-edge AI solutions that empower creators and businesses.
 We believe in harnessing the power of artificial intelligence to unlock creativity and drive strategic growth.

 ---